roelmagdaleno/herd-wp-setup/README.md

 - Creates a MySQL database
 - Generates `wp-config.php`
 - Runs the WordPress installer with your chosen admin credentials
+- Loads configuration variables from a .env file (or via `--env-file`) with sensible defaults

 ## Requirements